 This Tuesday marks the 150th birthday of Laura Ingalls Wilder.
+I thought you would enjoy The Inspirational Faith of Laura Ingalls Wilder.

 Throughout the month of February, all over the world, there are celebrations being planned in her honor.